LeandroLovisolo/Customica/README.md

 ## Administrative dashboard ##

-You can log into the administrative dashboard by going to <your app url>/admin and entering the username/password combo that you've specified in the ADMIN_USER and ADMIN_PASS environment variables.
+You can log into the administrative dashboard by going to `<your app url>/admin` and entering the username/password combo that you've specified in the `ADMIN_USER` and `ADMIN_PASS` environment variables.

 From the administrative dashboard you can create tshirt categories, edit/remove tshirts created by the users and review your orders.

 ### Default tshirt category ###

-If you're starting with an empty database, go to <your app url>/admin/crud/categories/new and create a new default category for your tshirts.
+If you're starting with an empty database, go to `<your app url>/admin/crud/categories/new` and create a new default category for your tshirts.
 Don't forget to check the "isDefault" option.

 ## Read-only mode ##

 Every time a user creates a new design, the application generates a couple of PNG images that are stored in the app's public/designs directory and used to display the new tshirt design across the website.

-Custómica used to run from a paid VPS before going belly up, but now I've moved it to Heroku where it's running on a free Dyno (Cedar stack).
+Custómica used to run from a paid VPS before going belly up, but now I've moved it to Heroku where it's running on a free dyno (Cedar stack).

-Given the way Heroku works, it's not possible to persist data in the filesystem, so instead of rewriting the code responsible of rendering and storing the tshirt images, I decided to just code a configuration switch to run the app in read-only mode and check some of the existing designs into the Git repository (images in public/designs were originally ignored by Git.)
+Given the way Heroku works, it's not possible to persist data in the filesystem, so instead of rewriting the code responsible of rendering and storing the tshirt images, I decided to just code a configuration switch to run the app in read-only mode and check some of the existing designs into the Git repository (images in `public/designs` were originally ignored by Git.)

-So, if you want to run Custómica on Heroku, remember to set the READ_ONLY environment variable to true.
+So, if you want to run Custómica on Heroku, remember to set the `READ_ONLY` environment variable to true.